 3. Most children are not able to tolerate x-rays until age 5 or so, but the Carivu can sometimes be tolerated quite well by children as young as 3.
 By detecting the beginnings of cavities in a young child, parents may be able to start remineralizing treatments at home sooner, change some dietary patterns, and watch carefully without x-rays for progression or remineralization of beginning cavities.

 1. While it can help detect cavities around some types of fillings, it does not help detect cavities around fillings that are in-between the teeth or crowns.

 2. It cannot help detect problems with gum disease, bone, impacted wisdom teeth, or infected teeth.

 3. Dental insurance will usually not cover this service, however, the cost is much less than a set of routine cavity detecting x-rays.

 Natural Dental Care vs. Holistic

-Here at Advanced Dentistry of Dayton, Dr. Cooper cares about her patients’ overall health and well-being.
-She is unique in her approach to dental treatment.
-“I understand what people are wanting when they seek a holistic dentist.
-Unfortunately sometimes holistic dentistry may not offer complete care.
-I personally believe that there can be a good balance between traditional/high tech and natural dental care.
-I want the best of both worlds for myself and my patients.” – Dr. Cooper Above all else – we believe that you should not feel judged for your personal beliefs concerning your health, and your decisions will be respected.
+Here at Advanced Dentistry of Dayton, Dr. Mularczyk cares about her patients’ overall health and well-being.
+He is unique in his approach to dental treatment.
+Above all else – we believe that you should not feel judged for your personal beliefs concerning your health, and your decisions will be respected.